-Codyze is a static code analysis tool that focuses on verifying security compliance in source code, i.e., by inferring the correct use of cryptographic libraries.
-It operates on code property graphs and can handle non-compiling or even incomplete code fragments1.
-It also aims at helping developers to generate "insights into coding patterns of Java and C language coding automatically"2.
+Codyze [11] is a static code analysis tool that focuses on verifying security compliance in source code, i.e., by inferring the correct use of cryptographic libraries.
+It operates on code property graphs and can handle non-compiling or even incomplete code fragments.
+It also aims at helping developers to generate "insights into coding patterns of Java and C language coding automatically"6.

-Codyze collects and assesses evidence from source code of cloud application.
+Codyze collects and assesses evidence from the source code of cloud applications.
 It can be integrated into a CI/CD pipeline to collect evidence automatically and generate security assessments for further processing in environments such as Eclipse, IntelliJ, VSCode, and Visual Studio Code.

-Codyze uses a domain-specific language called MARK3 to specify what properties source code must exhibit to be considered secure.
+Codyze uses a domain-specific language called MARK7 to specify what properties source code must exhibit to be considered secure.
 MARK defines rules that Codyze evaluates.
 Rules are provided with Codyze and linked to metrics.
-An evaluation result of a rule can be evidence or an assessment result.
+An evaluation result of a rule can be a piece of evidence or an assessment result.
 The details depend on the specified rule.

-Collected raw evidence is transformed to mapped evidence, according to the format of the ontology defined in D2.4 [10].
-If Codyze can assess evidence based on MARK rules, it generates assessment results.
+Codyze represents an evidence collection tool (see Figure 2) that generates evidence according to the MEDINA data model.
+If Codyze can assess the evidence based on MARK rules, it generates assessment results.
 Evidence and assessment results are submitted to the Orchestrator for further processing, presentation, and inspection.

-The technical implementation details of Codyze can be found on D3.5 [2].
+The technical implementation details of Codyze can be found on D3.6 [2].